Turning the Table

 Big Table serves people who are currently working.
 They haven’t lost their homes yet and may be functional alcoholics or using substances.
 “If we can catch them before they fully fall, we can prevent so much suffering, and it costs so much less than catching someone once they’re on the streets and can no longer hold down a job,” he said.

-The public cost to serve a person without a permanent home is often more $100,000 annually, Finch said, but Big Table can stabilize a whole family for under $1,500, keeping their kids in school and their lives intact.
+The public cost to serve a person without a permanent home is often more than $100,000 annually, Finch said, but Big Table can stabilize a whole family for under $1,500, keeping their kids in school and their lives intact.

 “Workers struggle not because the industry wants to grind people up.
-On the contrary — it’s the one place almost anyone can get a job, regardless of educational status, criminal history, or English language proficiency.
+On the contrary — it’s the one place where almost anyone can get a job, regardless of educational status, criminal history, or English language proficiency.
 That concentrates a large group of vulnerable people under one roof,” Finch said.

 One way Big Table cares for hospitality workers is through a series of seven-course dinners held several times a year where the servers themselves get served.